jonfernq/Learning/Algorithms/SelectionSort2/README.md

 ### Loop Invariants:

-There are three potential loop invariants that can be used with mathematical induction to prove correctness (Meyer 2009, 2014; Furia, Meyer and Velder 2014; Paige 1986):
+There are three potential loop invariants that can be used with mathematical induction to prove correctness (see written assignment)
+(Meyer 2009, 2014; Furia, Meyer and Velder 2014; Paige 1986):

 **Outer Loop:**